Asveora/rich-deployment/README.md

 # It's also a great entry point into programming!

 Always wanted to know how to code your own websites, web apps, local software apps, or even video games?
 Web development is a great way to get familiar with the general philosophy of programming!
-It is what I (AmzroSevca) started out with before branching out into languages such as Python and C#.
+It is what I started out with before branching out into languages such as Python and C#.
 HTML (Hypertext Markup Language) is incredibly simple once you get the hang of just a few basic tags.
 I would argue that anyone could learn the basics of HTML and CSS (Cascading Style Sheets) is an afternoon or a day.
 JS (Javascript) might take a little longer though since its a lot more involved with logic and math haha.

 # How do I get help if I need it?